1. SCOPE: National

 - an individual’s expressed wishes about the future provision of health services to him or her;

 - a health service provided, or to be provided, to an individual; and

 - other personal information collected to provide, or in providing a health service.

 Personal information has the meaning provided in the Privacy Act 1988 (Cth) which is “information or an opinion (including information or an opinion forming part of a database), whether true or not and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.”
 Personal information includes sensitive information and health information.

-Privacy Legislation means all privacy legislation may apply to Silver Chain and includes the Privacy Act 1988 (Cth) and the Health Records and Information Privacy Act 2002 (NSW);
+Privacy Legislation means all privacy legislation which may apply to ACNA and includes the Privacy Act 1988 (Cth) and the Health Records and Information Privacy Act 2002 (NSW);

 Sensitive information has the meaning provided in the Privacy Act 1988 (Cth) which is information or opinion about an individual’s: